Gifted Support provides services to our identified gifted learners. Each gifted student has GIEP from the Oxford Area School District.

 Gifted students require additional rigor and challenge that goes beyond the grade level curriculum.
 Gifted learners process information differently.
 Our program works to keep this population engaged and enthused about learning, while pushing them to persevere toward set goals.

-The purpose of ATP is to help our gifted students develop the following:
+The purpose of Gifted Support Services are to help our gifted students develop the following:

 - Higher level thinking skills